 Review of Green Mango in Hoi An

 Presentation matches flavor at Green Mango.
 The juicy chicken served with rice and a Malay-style curry sauce was surpassed only by the overall awesomeness of the bun bo nam (beef noodles from southern Vietnam).
 Fresh, light and totally addictive, it was a huge portion that still didn’t make us feel overstuffed afterwards.
 Which is often the joy of Vietnamese food.

-And even though we didn’t order many Western options (aside from the starters), the menu seems to cater for all cravings, no doubt very well.
+Everything our friendly waitress, Hien, brought to our table was focused on simplicity, flavor and balance – again, which Vietnamese food does so very well.
+The menu also caters for all potential Western cravings.
 From braised lamb shank to blackened filet mignon and a full pizza menu, they’ve got plenty of international dishes to choose from.
-And they cater for DF, GF and veggie diets, too.
-Yay!
+And they cater for dairy-free, gluten-free and veggie diets, too.